FSEmbedded/linux-fus/Documentation/admin-guide/cgroup-v1/memory.rst

   Though rmdir() offlines memcg, but the memcg may still stay there due to charged file caches.
 Some out-of-use page caches may keep charged until memory pressure happens.
 If you want to avoid that, force_empty will be useful.

-  Also, note that when memory.kmem.limit_in_bytes is set the charges due to kernel pages will still be seen.
-This is not considered a failure and the write will still return success.
-In this case, it is expected that memory.kmem.usage_in_bytes == memory.usage_in_bytes.

 5.2 stat file
 -------------